SarahCreager/reading-note/code301/class11.md

 | Oracle Express Edition   | Redis        |

 ### What kind of data is a good fit for an SQL database?
-SQL is a table based database that is vertically scalable.
+SQL is a table-based database that is vertically scalable.
 SQL databases are used for complex queries.

 ### Give a real world example.